Blog

 If you have any questions please feel free to contact our office located in Hicksville, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Stress fractures occur when there is a tiny crack within a bone.
-To learn more, contact Elliot T. Udell, DPM from New York.
-Our doctor can provide the care you need to keep you pain free and on your feet.
+Cracked heels are unsightly and can cause further damage to your shoes and feet.
+If you have any concerns, contact Elliot T. Udell, DPM from New York.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Hicksville, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.